Why keep records?

 It is also good to track the number of queen cells seen during an inspection, as well as drone cells.
 Bees are genetically inclined to produce 25-30% of brood as drones in the wild, although this is higher than most beekeepers would want.
 But if a queen is lost, worker bees may lay eggs.
 Without their ability to fertilize eggs, the results are drones.
 Lots of drones!
 Tracking drone cells can help alert a beekeeper to queenlessness.

 Recording and interpreting these numbers and the corresponding ratios is a vital tool in the beekeeper’s flow of useful, actionable information.

-As well as the raw counts, the brood pattern can be educational.
-A strong queen will create a brood pattern with few gaps, although all will leave at least some.
+As well as the raw counts, the consistency of the brood pattern can be educational.
+A strong queen will create a brood pattern with few gaps, although all queens leave at least some.
 But a spotty brood pattern can be a sign of a weak queen.

-As you undertake each inspection, record your bee's mood.
-Bees react to all sorts of stimulus and it won't always be easy to identify the direct cause of an unexpected behavior.
-However, if you see aggressive behavior from bees that are normally docile, that is a clue you will want to investigate further, certainly if this spans multiple inspections.
+As you undertake each inspection, record your bee’s mood.
+Bees react to all sorts of stimulus and it won’t always be easy to identify the direct cause of an unexpected behavior.
+Aggressive behavior from normally docile bees is a clue you will want to investigate further, certainly if this spans multiple inspections.

 Medications and treatments

 Since bees produce a food that we eat (honey), many jurisdictions require records to be kept of any medications administered to the colony.
 Beyond a potential legal requirement, recording this information – and the response within the colony – is vital information.